TestStack/TestStack.docs/_source/Seleno/Configuration.md

 order: 2
 ---

 The simplest possible configuration to start using Seleno is just one line.
 If you are using an ASP.NET web application within the same solution as your test project then all Seleno needs to know is the name of the web project to test and the port number to run it on.
-You need to provide it with this information before you run any Seleno tests so, if you were using NUnit, for example, you might configure Seleno in the SetUpFixture.

-    [SetUpFixture]
+SelenoHost is your portal to Seleno and you will need an instance of the class in order to talk to Seleno.
+This class takes care of a lot of things and is a relatively expensive class to "run" once per test.
+So you would normally create one instance and use it in all your tests.

-    public class AssemblySetupFixture
+    public static class Host
     {
-    	[SetUp]
-	    public void SetUp()
+        public static readonly SelenoHost Instance = new SelenoHost();

+        static Host()
         {
-	    	SelenoHost.Run("TestStack.Seleno.Samples.Movies", 19456);
+            Instance.Run("TestStack.Seleno.Samples.Movies", 19456);
         }
     }

 This will deploy your web application with IIS Express and open up FireFox to run your tests.
-It will unload the browser and web server when the application domain unloads.
-We have plans to allow you to exert more control over the lifetime of Seleno, but for now this is fixed - if this is really important to you then please create an issue on the [Github site](https://github.com/TestStack/TestStack.Seleno/issues).
+When the application domain unloads it will unload the browser and web server.

 By default, Seleno uses: